microsoft/azure-data-manager-for-energy-power-bi-connector/README.md

 #### Page Size

 The default page size is 100 items, but it can be configured by adjusting the `pageSize` variable.
 There are scenarios where the `pageSize` needs to be adjusted, which is handled in `AdjustPageSizeDependingOnUsersLimit`.
 The `pageSize` will be reduced if a user provides a limit and it's less than the `pageSize`.
-The `pageSize` will also be reduced if a partial page of data is needed to satisify the user's limit.
+The `pageSize` will also be reduced if a partial page of data is needed to satisfy the user's limit.

 ### Unit Tests